" Peer coaches establish a solid, working partnership, offering a lifeline in times of distress.

 Peer Outreach Worker Program

-We work with people who have been identified as needing extra support – these individuals are homeless, have been in the hospital or ED a lot, are very well known to police or probation, and have been banned from services by other providers because of their symptoms or threatening behaviors.
+We work with people who have been identified as needing extra support – these individuals are homeless, have been in the hospital or Emergency Department frequently, are very well known to police, and have been banned from services by other providers because of their symptoms or threatening behaviors.
 Our Peer Coaches, who themselves identify as individuals with lived experience of mental illness or substance use, have achieved remarkable results, and these results are all the more remarkable given the complex nature of the conditions impacting those we serve.

 We make a difference